tableflip/tableflip/README.md

 ## TLDR;

-A "Employee owned, fully mutual, workers co-op, in co-ownership" trading as a "Company Limited by Shares".
+An _"Employee owned, fully mutual, workers co-op, in co-ownership"_ trading as a _"Company Limited by Shares"._

 ## What is a workers cooperative?